wp-plugins/am-events/readme.txt

 As an extra feature, the plugin also includes a widget for showing upcoming events.
 It uses a very simple template system for full control of the layout.

 The plugin is fully translatable.
 The only available languages at the moment are English(default) and Finnish.
+The download includes a pot-file for additional translations.

-Feel free to send me additional translations.
+If you think something critical is missing, feel free to send me a request.

 == Installation ==